mattl1598/Project-Bookworm/writeup.md

 I have chosen to use Python with Tkinter for the GUI as my method of choice for my project.
-I am using it because I know python quite well (compared to VB which is the only other language I have used before) and I have already learnt tkinter as a GUI implementation for python as apposed to learning Kivy just for being able to easily put the program on mobile devices.
+I am using it because I know python quite well (compared to VB which is the only other language I have used before) and I have already learnt Tkinter as a GUI implementation for python as opposed to learning Kivy just for being able to easily put the program on mobile devices.

-I also know that the users have Windows machines as their desk computers at the location meaning mobile devices aren't a required feature.
+I also know that the users have Windows machines as their desk computers at the site meaning mobile devices aren't a required feature.

 ### Description of modular structure of system